 Michael Doonan, Ph.D.

-Michael Doonan is an assistant professor at the Heller Graduate School at Brandeis University.
+Michael Doonan is an associate professor at the Heller Graduate School at Brandeis University.
 He is the Executive Director of the Massachusetts Health Policy Forum, and Director of the Council for Health Care Economics and Policy.
 His Ph.D. from Brandeis is both in Political Science and Health Services Research.
 His research and publications focus on issues related to access to health care reform, federalism, Medicaid, federal/state relations, public health and the politics and economics of health system change.
 He speaks widely on state and national health care reform.
 He is author of American Federalism in Practice: The Formulation and Implementation of Contemporary Health Policy, published by the Brookings Institute Press in 2013.

 Michael worked as program specialist for the Centers for Medicare and Medicaid Services (CMS), in the area of Medicaid managed care and state health care reform.
 He served as a member of President Clinton's Health Care Taskforce working primarily on the Low-Income and Working Families work group, and as a member of the Taskforce Speakers Bureau.
 Michael also worked as a fellow for the U.S. Senate Finance Committee as they considered national reform in 1994.
 He began his career as a legislative aide for Senator John Kerry where he worked on health and environmental issues.